Merajul09/blog-server/README.md

 - Can create blogs (only when logged in).
 - Can update and delete their own blogs.
 - Cannot perform admin actions.

+### Authentication & Authorization

+#### Authentication:

+Users must log in to perform write, update, and delete operations.

+#### Authorization:

+Admin and User roles must be differentiated and secured.